razorpay/opencensus-php/readme.md

 * Run `./scripts/crontab.sh` to set up all crons that exist on prod.
 * Consider commenting out the ones you don't actually need with `crontab -e`.

+### Redis-cluster setup
+if you pull master, api will now need redis-cluster to run locally.
+* if you use docker setup, and run everything inside  docker, no change is needed. just run make build like you always do.
+* if you use non-docker setup, then run make redis-cluster to start redis-cluster. (port :7000)
+* if you run make build just to setup your local env, and run tests outside of docker, then run make redis-cluster after make build.
+* if you run tests outside of docker , but use docker web server(0.0.0.0:28080), then uncomment last container in docker-compose.dev.yml (https://github.com/razorpay/api/blob/master/docker-compose.dev.yml#L122-L129 ). just run make build after making this change.
+* if you get error `No connections available in the pool` in docker setup. run `make build` again.

 # Docs

 To generate documentation, run the following: